AvacWeb/Panda/README.md

 You add a new language using the `addLang` method.

-It takes two parameters, the first should be a name for your language, for exmaple: 'php', or 'sql' etc. This name should be your permanent reference to that language, for parsing, for classNames you give to code boxes (E.g if you name your new lang 'perl' then the code classname should be 'panda_perl'), and also for adding keywords and specials.
+It takes two parameters, the first should be a name for your language, for example: 'php', or 'sql' etc. This name should be your permanent reference to that language, for parsing, for classNames you give to code boxes (E.g if you name your new lang 'perl' then the code classname should be 'panda_perl'), and also for adding keywords and specials.

 The second should be an object containing at least 3 properties: matchers, keywords and specials.
 An optional 4th property, an object containing new needed RegExps.